 A data warehouse is a type of database incorporated into many analytical CRMs.
 It provides one of the most effective systems analysts can use to collect, integrate, and prepare customer data for analysis.

 A data warehouse stores current and historical data in a single place and makes processes like data extraction and conducting data analysis easier than in more conventional databases.

-The third -- and generally final -- component of a typical analytical CRM is OLAP tools.
-OLAP stands for Online Analytical Processing.
+The third component of your typical analytical CRM is Online Analytical Processing (OLAP) tools.
 It’s a category of tools used to analyze data stored in databases.
 These tools are used to evaluate multidimensional data from multiple perspectives.

 For example, a business may want to analyze how customers are interacting with its website.
 It has access to data about the online features customers are using, customers’ locations, and when they’re logging on.
 Having a comprehensive picture of this data could give salespeople insight into how, where, and when they should be reaching out to prospects.

 Instead of analyzing each of those dimensions individually, OLAP tools enable that business to conduct an analysis on all of them simultaneously.
 Additionally, with OLAP tools, that business could see how customers in specific regions are interacting with their website over specific time frames.

 Ultimately, OLAP tools are what an analytical CRM uses to validate hypotheses that may have been derived from information accrued by its other components.